OskarGauffin/pvda/cran-comments.md

 In this version I've fixed a bug related to the grouping.

+I've checked the package locally, and using the standard github CI-tools, i.e. macos, windows, ubuntu.
+I also ran a devtools::rhub_check() to get a R-devel check as well.

 ---------------------------------------------------------------------------
 Below this line are old comments, not related to this recent submission to CRAN.
 ---------------------------------------------------------------------------